 Discuss the matter with your employer in advance if you are unsure whether you are allowed to set up a part-time business.

 If you are a part-time entrepreneur, you must take out a self-employed person’s pension insurance (YEL) if the following conditions are met:

 - you are aged between 18 and 67

 - your estimated annual business income exceeds the YEL limit, which is about EUR 8,000

 - your business operations have continued for at least four months.

 The decision on the type of your employment pension insurance is made according to whether you work as an entrepreneur or in an employment relationship.

 By paying YEL contributions, you accumulate a pension for your part-time business operations.
 At the same time, you are also accumulating a pension for your main job.

-Note also that the YEL income required for unemployment security for entrepreneurs has in the past few years been slightly below 13,000 euros.
+Note also that the YEL income required for unemployment security for entrepreneurs is 13,247 euros.